A Poisson basis theorem for symmetric algebras of infinite-dimensional Lie algebras

 Via the associated graded construction and using \cite[Proposition 1.6.8]{MR}, Conjecture~\ref{conjecturewitt} would follow if we knew that the symmetric algebra $S(W_+)$ equipped with its natural Poisson structure had the ACC on Poisson ideals.
 While this remains open, in \cite[Corollary 2.17]{PS} it is established that $U(W_+)$ satisfies the ACC on (two-sided) ideals whose associated graded Poisson ideal in $S(W_+)$ is radical.
 This is a consequence of \cite[Theorem 2.15]{PS} which states that the symmetric algebra $S(W_+)$ satisfies the ACC on radical Poisson ideals.

 As pointed out in \cite[Remark 2.18]{PS}, techniques from differential algebra can be useful in the study of the Poisson ideal structure of $S(W_+)$.
-In this paper we exploit this idea to prove a general Poisson basis theorem for symmetric algebras $S(\gg)$ where the Lie algebra $\gg$ is graded and satisfies a certain ``combinatorial noetherianity" condition, which we call {\em Dicksonian} as it relates to Dickson's lemma on subsets of $\NN^k$.
+In this paper we exploit this idea to prove a general Poisson basis theorem for symmetric algebras $S(\gg)$ where the Lie algebra $\gg$ is graded { (namely, $\mathbb Z$-graded with finite-dimensional homogeneous components)} and satisfies a certain ``combinatorial noetherianity" condition, which we call {\em Dicksonian} as it relates to Dickson's lemma on subsets of $\NN^k$.
 More precisely, taking our cue from techniques involved in the differential basis theorem of Kolchin \cite[Chapter III, \S4]{kolchin}, in Section \ref{eliminationalg} we prove our main result:

 \begin{theorem} {\rm (Theorem~\ref{thm:basisPoissonrestate})} Let $\kk$ be a field of characteristic zero and $\gg$ a graded Lie $\kk$-algebra.
 If $\gg$ is Dicksonian, then the Poisson algebra $S(\gg)$ has ACC on radical Poisson ideals. \end{theorem}